0la0/jWsMidi/Readme.md

 #jWsMidi
 Communicate with MIDI devices via WebSocket clients.
 There are two components to jWsMidi

-[jWsMidiServer](dist/) is a Java process that manages communication between MIDI devices and WS clients.
+[jWsMidiServer](dist/) is a Java process that manages communication between MIDI devices and web socket clients.

 [wsMidi.js](src/webClient/) is a JavaScript library that manages and abstracts the connection to the server and message formatting.